 Most falls occur when people get out of bed.
 So family or staff members can help by doing the following:

-If a bed has rails or is too high, asking whether the rails are needed and whether the bed can be lowered
+If a bed is too high, asking whether the bed can be lowered

 Making sure people know how high the hospital bed is